chroth7/reactD3resources/README.md

 The following list tries to summarize some of the approaches, hopefully there will be some convergence to a (set of) standard(s), at one point.

+Also, I included a short section on react wrappers for other charting libraries, such as highcharts.

 This list is **UNSORTED**.

 **PLEASE** let me know of any other links that should be included here ...
 PRs very welcome